databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 - [databricks_storage_credential](../resources/storage_credential.md) represent authentication methods to access cloud storage (e.g. an IAM role for Amazon S3 or a service principal for Azure Storage).
 Storage credentials are access-controlled to determine which users can use the credential.
 - [databricks_external_location](../resources/external_location.md) are objects that combine a cloud storage path with a Storage Credential that can be used to access the location.

-First, create the required objects in AWS
+First, create the required objects in AWS.

 ```hcl
 resource "aws_s3_bucket" "external" {